pietrodn/filter-bubble/slide.md

 # Introduction

-## A provoking quote

-> “A squirrel dying in front of your house may be more relevant to your interests right now than people dying in Africa.”

-> – Mark Zuckerberg (Facebook CEO)

 ## What is the filter bubble?
 ![*A unique universe of information for each of us* [@pariser2011, p.
 10]](images/FilterBubble.png){width=85%}